techidaily/site-win11/source/_posts/essential-steps-for-preventing-heat-in-w11-systems.md

  If your system started to overheat after a recent Windows update, try to uninstall the update to fix the issue.
 You can check the Windows update history in the Settings app.
 You need to look for an update that matches the timeline when your Windows 11 computer started to overheat.
 If found, uninstall the update to see if that resolves the problem.

- You can[manually uninstall Windows 11 updates](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) using Settings and Control Panel.
+ You can [manually uninstall Windows 11 updates](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) using Settings and Control Panel.
 Once uninstalled, check if the CPU temperature is in the ideal range.

 ## 3\.
 Check Background Apps for High CPU Usage